bitfield/uptimerobot/README.md

 ## Setting your API key

-To use the client with your UptimeRobot account, you will need the Main API Key for the account.
-Go to the [UptimeRobot Settings page](https://uptimerobot.com/dashboard.php#mySettings) and click 'Show/hide it' under the 'Main API Key' section.
+To use the client with your Uptime Robot account, you will need the Main API Key for the account.
+Go to the [Uptime Robot Settings page](https://uptimerobot.com/dashboard.php#mySettings) and click 'Show/hide it' under the 'Main API Key' section.

 There are three ways to pass your API key to the client: in a config file, in an environment variable, or on the command line.